mlrun/mlrun/docs/store/datastore.md

 `DatastoreProfileKafkaSource` class parameters:
 - `name` &mdash; Name of the profile
 - `brokers` &mdash; This parameter can either be a single string or a list of strings representing the Kafka brokers.
 Brokers serve as the contact points for clients to connect to the Kafka cluster.
-- `topics` &mdash; A string or list of strings that denote the Kafka topics from which data will be sourced or read.
+- `topics` &mdash; A string or list of strings that denote the Kafka topics from which data is sourced or read.
 - `group` &mdash; A string representing the consumer group name.
 Consumer groups are used in Kafka to allow multiple consumers to coordinate and consume messages from topics.
 The default consumer group is set to `"serving"`.
 - `initial_offset` &mdash; A string that defines the starting point for the Kafka consumer.
 It can be set to `"earliest"` to start consuming from the beginning of the topic, or `"latest"` to start consuming new messages only.
 The default is `"earliest"`.
 - `partitions` &mdash; This can either be a single string or a list of strings representing the specific partitions from which the consumer should read.
 If not specified, the consumer can read from all partitions.